jcornaz/benimator/README.md

             transform: Transform::from_scale(Vec3::splat(10.0)),
             ..Default::default()
           })
-          // Insert the animation component
+          // Insert the asset handle of the animation .insert(animation_handle)
-          // Here we use an index-range (from 0 to 4) where each frame has the same duration .insert(SpriteSheetAnimation::from_range(0..=4, Duration::from_millis(100)))
           // Start the animation immediately.
 Remove this component in order to pause the animation.
           .insert(Play);
 }